Ronnie Landfield: Recent work

 At the time of his exhibition at the Butler Institute of American Art in 2007, Landfield was referred to as "one of the best painters in America and has been since he first came on the scene in the 1960s."
 Louis Zona, director of the institute, says "To stand in front of a Landfield painting is to be transported into a world where color feeds upon color and every inch of the canvas is considered ...
 Ronnie Landfield is, pure and simple, one of the best painters in America."

 Landfield's show Where it All Began was the debut exhibition at the gallery space of the High School of Art and Design in the fall of 2012.
 In late October 2012 Landfield's home and studio in Tribeca was adversely affected by Hurricane Sandy.
 In the fall of 2013 his paintings were included in an exhibition called Come Together: Surviving Sandy, Year One curated by Phong Bui and The Daedalus Foundation.
+In 2014, Landfield and his wife moved their home and his studio to the Hudson Valley in New York state.

 Most recently, he has been under the representation of Findlay Galleries, and has had his work in several group and one-man shows.
 In January 2018, he participated in a live discussion with Michael Rips, the director of the Art Students League of New York, about his life and his art at Findlay Galleries.